Binary stars take what they get: Evidence for Efficient Mass Transfer from Stripped Stars with Rapidly Rotating Companions: Discussion

 Many earlier studies have attempted to constrain the mass transfer efficiency with varying findings, which may reflect a dependency on the system parameters.
-Our work probes progenitors in the $2-9$ M$_\odot$ range and holds for systems that undergo stable mass transfer where the donor has left the main sequence (early Case B). \cite{vinciguerra_be_2020} uses constraints on the orbital periods of Be X-ray binaries, which, prior to the supernovae, are thought to evolve through the same channel, albeit at slightly higher masses $>10$ M$_\odot$.
+Our work probes progenitors in the $2-9$ M$_\odot$ range and holds for systems that undergo stable mass transfer where the donor has left the main sequence (early Case B). \cite{bao_be_2025} analyzed a similar sample of Be+He stars using population synthesis models and found that a higher mass transfer efficiency ($\gtrsim 0.5$) better supports the observations, confirming our findings of predominantly conservative mass transfer. \cite{vinciguerra_be_2020} used constraints on the mass distribution and orbital periods of Be X-ray binaries, which, prior to the supernovae, are thought to evolve through the same channel, albeit at slightly higher masses $>10$ M$_\odot$.
 They found that mass transfer efficiencies of at least 30\% are needed to reproduce their observed properties, consistent with our findings.
 At lower initial masses of around 1.2~M$\odot$, blue straggler systems can also require high efficiencies, inferring $\beta$ values exceeding 50\% \citep{gosnell_constraining_2019, sun_wocs_2023}, while some point toward an efficiency of around 20\% \citep{sun_wocs_2021}.
 In contrast, studies of massive Wolf-Rayet binaries (40-60~M$\odot$) favor non-conservative mass transfer, with inferred efficiencies typically below 50\% and often as low as 10\% \citep{petrovic_constraining_2005, shao_nonconservative_2016,schurmann_exploring_2024, nuijten_wr_2024}.
 In addition to using post-mass transfer systems, many authors have derived constraints from systems where mass transfer is ongoing, for example, in semi-detached Algols.
-Here, a wide range of efficiencies are required to explain the observed populations, suggesting different efficiencies even within similar systems \citep{de_greve_origin_1994,nelson_complete_2001,de_mink_efficiency_2007,mennickent_accretion_2013, mennekens_comparison_2017,dervisoglu_evidence_2018, sen_detailed_2022}.
+Here, a wide range of efficiencies are required to explain the observed populations, suggesting different efficiencies even within similar systems \citep{de_greve_origin_1994,nelson_complete_2001,de_mink_efficiency_2007,van_rensbergen_spin-up_2008,van_rensbergen_mass_2010,van_rensbergen_mass_2011,mennickent_accretion_2013, mennekens_comparison_2017,dervisoglu_evidence_2018, sen_detailed_2022}.

 Some important caveats should be considered when interpreting our results.
 We assume an initial mass -- stripped mass relation most appropriate for Case B mass transfer.
 However, two systems with relatively short initial periods and high accretion efficiency constraints, namely HR 2142 and HR 6819, have likely evolved through Case A mass transfer.
 Case A would strip the star already during its main sequence evolution before the helium core is fully developed.
 This leads to a lower mass for the stripped star, translating to a larger amount of donated mass and a lower mass transfer efficiency constraint.